 The two finally came down on Monday, by which time most of the fence had been re-erected – and the lock on the gate had been sealed with superglue.... it took some time to get them out.
 They were held for a while by the police, but not charged.

 Women from Bristol blocked approach roads to the M32 on February 29, as part of the national day of action on Emergency Service Routes (ESRs) called by Greenham Women Against Cruise.
 Bristol motorists were leafletted and talked to, to draw attention to the planned closure of the M32 as an ESR in the event of a nuclear alert.
 ESR actions took place in all parts of the country, including Newcastle, Gloucester, Norwich, Cardiff, Sheffield, the Isle of Wight, and Glasgow.
 They included actions outside ‘civil defence’ bunkers and demonstrations along ESRs, and drawing attention to them using placards and paint.
 Exeter CND stencilled ‘Cruise Missile Route’ on flyovers along the M5, while activists in the Welsh Border country set up a ‘border post’, welcoming peace traffic but making the point that cruise convoys would be resisted.

 [Other similar anti-militarist direct action stories in the same issue included reports from Faslane, Naphill (Buckinghamshire), Alconbury, Cardiff, Waterlooville, Rosyth, Greenham Common, Hackney, Lancaster, Birmingham, south-east London, and Nottingham.]

-From the 18 February 1983 issue of Peace News.
-Buried Treasure is compiled by Albert Beale, author of Against All War: 50 years of Peace News.
+From the 16 March 1984 issue of Peace News.
+Compiled by Albert Beale, author of Against All War: Fifty Years of Peace News.